with artist Deborah Pipe and music guru Ken Last

 A rethink: Sketch Lounge returns to its musical roots at the HooHa Record Club, a vinyl DJ night, a playground.

-In this place the message is straightforward, its an invitation to draw.
-The music is loud, no opportunity to talk to people about the activity, other methods of introduction are required.
+Here the message is straightforward, its an invitation to draw.
+The music is loud, spoken explanations are impossible, other methods of introduction are required.

 So, we play with Fluxus scores in this dark and loud place.
-The musical theme for the night says Circus, we leave pieces of acetate and sharpies on the tables, our invite says ‘Draw your Inner Circus’.
-The drawings produce revolutions of images on the ceiling from the customized turntable lightboxes.
+The musical theme for the night says Circus, we leave pieces of acetate and sharpies on tables, our invite says ‘Draw your Inner Circus’.
+The drawings generate revolving images on the ceiling from the customized turntable lightboxes.
 Thank you Joel McEvoy-Swift.
 Hooha becomes something slightly different, conversations start, possibilities are discussed.

 Next night up, a musical geography of the town.
 On a giant record shape map we draw our musical experiences on flag markers: we have seen Nick Cave in the Great Churchyard, by the chip shop, in Focus 12, just about everywhere; Kid Creole by the tennis courts; can’t remember who we saw in the Grapes last Friday.
 We like this idea, how do we take it out on the road, a musical and drawing drift of Bury?
 Watch this space.